apache/accumulo-website/pages/features.md

 ### Volume support

-Accumulo 1.6.0 migrated the HDFS configuration from a single HDFS host and directory to a collection of HDFS URIs (host and path).
+Accumulo 1.6.0 migrated its HDFS configuration from a single HDFS host and directory to a collection of HDFS URIs (host and path).
 This allows Accumulo to operate over multiple disjoint HDFS instances and scale beyond the limits of a single namenode.
 When used in conjunction with HDFS federation, multiple namenodes can share a pool